Phocas: Legacy

+The reign of Phocas is marked by the change of imperial fashion set by Constantine the Great (r.
+306–337).
+Starting with Constantine, it became common again to show emperors as clean-shaven on coinage in line with the style of early emperors until the reign of Hadrian (r.
+117–138).
+However, Phocas was consistently depicted with a beard, which became the convention until the end of the Byzantine empire.
+Virtually all emperors after him were depicted with facial hair.

-On 19 February 607, Emperor Phocas appointed Boniface III as the new bishop of Rome, then Phocas issued an imperial decree by the Roman government, recognizing Boniface III as the "Head of all Churches" and "Universal Bishop".
-Phocas transferred the title of "Universal Bishop" from Diocese of Constantinople to Diocese of Rome.
+On 19 February 607, Emperor Phocas appointed Boniface III as the new bishop of Rome.
+Phocas issued an imperial decree by the Roman government, recognizing Boniface III as the "Head of all Churches" and "Universal Bishop".
+Phocas transferred the title of "Universal Bishop" from the Diocese of Constantinople to the Diocese of Rome.
 Boniface sought and obtained a decree from Phocas in which he restated that "the See of Blessed Peter the Apostle should be the head of all the Churches" and ensured that the title of "Universal Bishop" belonged exclusively to the Bishop of Rome.
 This act effectively ended the attempt by Patriarch Cyriacus of Constantinople to establish himself as "Universal Bishop".

 In calling the Pope the "head of all churches", Phocas' decree has been important in discussions about papal primacy and papal supremacy.
 Some Protestant historicist commentators have seen the decree of Phocas (usually taken to be in 606) as having eschatological significance.
 For example, in his Horae Apocalypticae, Edward Bishop Elliott took the 1260 days of Revelation 11:3 to be the period between 606 and the Unification of Italy in 1866.